gvwilson/sensibleadventures/nardica/nardica.md

 She heard Wales call her name, but it was as if he was speaking from unimaginably far away.
-Everything seemed distant and somehow tilted, the way it had the one time she had tried drinking one of Uncle Jack's more potent concoctions.
+Everything seemed distant and somehow tilted, the way it had the one time she had tried drinking some of Uncle Jack's rum.
 She turned slowly,
 impossibly slowly,
 wondering who had replaced the walls with schematics.